pyrocko/grond/docs/source/method/index.rst

 --------------------

-`Bootstrapping` in Grond (see also `Bootstrapping in wikipedia`_)  enables to surpress some types of bias in the optimization results.
+`Bootstrapping` in Grond (see also `Bootstrapping in wikipedia`_)  enables to suppress some types of bias in the optimization results.
 Observations that are affected by signals other than from the analysed source process often show a high misfits.
 Also observations for which the Green's functions based on a medium model, which is at this particular site not a good approximation of the underground, can result in high misfit values.
-Already a few high misfit values may pull the optimisation to a biased optimium.
+Already a few high misfit values may pull the optimisation to a biased optimum.
 With bootstrapping we can further estimate model parameter uncertainties in an efficient way, which include the propagation of the data error, but also modelling errors are assessed to some extent.